 The Brothers Grimm Statue in Market Square depicts Wilhen and Jacob Grimm, the brothers who wrote the beloved fairy tales such as Hansel and Gretel, Snow White, and Rapunzel.

-A must-stop on your weekend itinerary is to visit the Bremen Windmill (Mühle Am Wall).
+Another famous site and must-stop is to visit the Bremen Windmill (Mühle Am Wall).
 This iconic building in Bremen was built in 1898 and is open to the public.

 The Bremen Windmill is one of the oldest working windmills in the world and has been in operation since 1540.
-Visitors can climb to the top for a 360-degree view of the city.
+Visitors can typically climb to the top for a 360-degree view of the city. *Check the official site for details.

 The windmill is one of the reasons Breman has a whimsical reputation as a fairy tale town.